anki-code/xonsh-cheatsheet/README.md

 html = $(curl https://xon.sh)  # Python command where called captured subprocess command
 ```

+The subprocess commands are not the calls of another shell (i.e. bash).
+The xonsh has it's own parser implementation for subprocess commands and this is the cause why the commands like `echo {1..5}` (brace expansion in bash) is not working and should be implemented using xonsh parser.
+Most of commands could be replaced by Python alternatives and the example before will be solved by `echo @(range(1,6))`.

 ### 2. [Strings and arguments in subprocess commands](https://xon.sh/tutorial_subproc_strings.html)

 The second thing you should remember that xonsh syntax for subprocess commands is very [self-consistent](https://xon.sh/tutorial_subproc_strings.html) but it's differ than sh-lang.
 If you use arguments with quotes or brackets you should clearly understand the difference: